doherty100/azuresandbox/README.md

 Application | Reserved for future use | 10.2.64.0/18 | 10.2.64.0 | 10.2.127.255 | 16,384
 Application | Reserved for future use | 10.2.128.0/17 | 10.2.128.0 | 10.2.255.255 | 32,768

-#### Apply quick start configurations
+#### Apply sample configurations

-Apply the quick starts in the following order:
+Apply the samples in the following order:

-1. [terraform-azurerm-vnet-shared](./terraform-azurerm-vnet-shared/) implements a virtual network with shared services used by all the quick starts.
+1. [terraform-azurerm-vnet-shared](./terraform-azurerm-vnet-shared/) implements a virtual network with shared services used by all the samples.
 1. [terraform-azurerm-vnet-app](./terraform-azurerm-vnet-app/) implements an application virtual network.
 1. [terraform-azurerm-vwan](./terraform-azurerm-vwan/) connects the shared services virtual network and the application virtual network to remote users or a private network.

-#### Destroy quick start configurations
+#### Destroy sample configurations

-While a default quick start deployment is fine for testing, it may not work with an organization's private network.
+While a default sample deployment is fine for testing, it may not work with an organization's private network.
 The default deployment should be destroyed first before doing a custom deployment.
-This is accomplished by running `terraform destroy` on each quick start in the reverse order in which it was deployed:
+This is accomplished by running `terraform destroy` on each sample in the reverse order in which it was deployed:

 1. [terraform-azurerm-vwan](./terraform-azurerm-vwan/)
 1. [terraform-azurerm-vnet-app](./terraform-azurerm-vnet-app/)